 Other species of note which call this area home are rare brown hyena, honey badger, serval, civet, lion (the three local prides are known as the Holy Pride, the Bonga Pride and the Marsh Pride), leopard, kudu, baboon, antelope (eland, roan and sable), zebra, giraffe, impala and wildebeest.

 Don’t miss the camp’s daily afternoon river cruise, when Lagoon’s double-decker boat drifts down the Kwando, so you can wildlife-watch with a sundowner in hand.
-Observe critters big and small come to bathe or drink, as well as the region’s colorful and diverse bird life.
+Observe critters big and small come to bathe or drink, as well as the region’s colourful and diverse bird life.

 At Lagoon Camp, you can enjoy day, night and off-road game drives, plus walking safaris with local guides and trackers.
 Try your hand at fishing between March and December (January and February are peak breeding season), to get a glimpse of life beneath the river’s surface.